lcoste/coding-challenge/README.md

 #### Timing

 - You have 1 week to complete the code
-- Challenge will be released on Saturday at 5 PM
+- Challenge will be released on Saturday at 5 PM (Challenge will remain secret until released)
 - Code is due on the next Saturday at 4 PM

 #### Early Submission